|

 In this workshop, participants will learn basic techniques for painting 25 and 28 mm (about 1" tall) fantasy war gaming miniatures by painting a their own miniature.
 Advanced techniques can be discussed if time allows.
 A selection of miniatures will be provided for participants to choose from.
 Materials fee covers the miniature, as well as use of paint and brushes.
 Paints to be used are water-based acrylics, but please plan accordingly and wear appropriate clothing (a limited number of aprons may be available).
 For ages 12 and up.

-Dot Paper Pop-ups for Beginners To Programming Grid
+Paper Pop-ups for Beginners

 time: Sunday, 10:30 - 11:45 am